History

 1970

-Fire destroyed the mill on a cold November evening the night before deer hunting season opener.
-Steve, was alerted to the fire when a passerby threw a rock through a window and Steve escaped onto the roof of another structure then to the ground to safety.
-The mill however, was a complete loss.
-With the mill in ashes, one of Northside Elevator’s best wholesale vendors OW Trindal, made an offer to continue servicing Northside Elevator customers at night after they had serviced their own retail customers.
-Tom worked with OW Trindal during the day and then serviced their own Northside Elevator customers by night alongside OW Trindal staff.
-Fortunately, the fertilizer plant was not damaged during fire and this business became a good way to stay in touch with farmers during the rebuilding.
+It was a cold November evening, the night before deer hunting season opener, when a fire destroyed the mill.
+A passerby threw a rock through a window, alerting Steve.
+Luckily, he escaped onto the roof of another structure, before making it safely to the ground.
+Unfortunately, the mill was a complete loss.
+However, the fertilizer plant was not damaged, and it became an effective way to stay in touch with farmers.
+With the mill in ashes, one of Northside Elevator’s best wholesale vendors, OW Trindal, offered to continue servicing Northside Elevator customers at night, after they had serviced their own retail customers.
+Tom worked with OW Trindal during the day and then serviced Northside Elevator customers by night alongside OW Trindal staff.

 1971

-Insurance covered losses from the fire and allowed the Brussows the opportunity to rebuild a mill better and more advanced than the original.
-Steve and Tom bought the land at the location of the present mill very shortly after the fire.
-Lots of help was offered and shared for rebuilding, with farmers pitching in to help lay block and working side by side with the contractor.
-The new mill was designed with overhead bins and a central scaling system was added among other updates.
-More modern than most for its time, the new Northside Elevator mill helped service farmers more accurately, more quickly and was less labor intensive.
+Insurance covered losses from the fire and allowed the Brussows to rebuild a mill that was better and more advanced than the original.
+Shortly after the fire, Steve and Tom bought the land where the current mill is located.
+A lot of help was offered and shared during the rebuild.
+Farmers pitched in to help lay block and work alongside the contractor.
+The new mill was designed with overhead bins and a central scaling system was added, among many other updates.
+More modern than most for its time, the new Northside Elevator mill helped service farmers more accurately, quickly, and with less intense labor.

 1978